inzk0518/tp/docs/DeveloperGuide.md

 #### Achievements of the Project
 - Extensive refactoring of AB3 with over 15,000 more lines of code with a high test coverage
 - Comprehensive features that extend AB3 into a real estate management application
-- Team collaboration and Software Engineering Principles (Git workflow, issue tracking, Single Level of Abstraction, logging)
+- Team collaboration and Software Engineering Principles (Git workflow, Issue tracking, Single Level of Abstraction, Logging)
+- Extensive User Guide and Developer Guide with the aid of (Unified Modelling Language) UML diagrams

 ---------------------------------------------------------------------------------------------------------------------